 Yellowstone National Park in the Summer

 One of the best US National Parks to visit in summer must be Yellowstone National Park.
 It is also one of the most popular, mainly because most of the park is inaccessible during the months of October to April due to snow.

-In summer, Yellowstone is an awesome place to be.
-Days are often warm and sunny, the plains around the Lamar and Hayden Valleys are teaming with wildlife, particularly bison, and with the warmth comes the opportunity to swim in the Boiling River.
+A Yellowstone summer vacation means the days are often warm and sunny, the plains around the Lamar and Hayden Valleys are teaming with wildlife, particularly bison, and with the warmth comes the opportunity to swim in the Boiling River.

 Evenings don’t get too cold so you can stay longer in the park, enjoying sunsets or having dinner with the cowboys of Yellowstone at Roosevelt Lodge.
 If you are visiting Yellowstone with kids, then they have the opportunity to take part in the Ranger Program, something available across all National Parks.